 Over the course of the next ten years, they restored buildings, revived the farming operation with organic methods, expanded the range of education courses, initiated an intern program, and greatly increased agritourism activity on the estate.
 All was done with the utmost respect for the historic nature of the property and was guided by lessons from the past.
 Results of their efforts seemed to confirm that this special place was becoming a new model for conservation and sustainability in the region and beyond.

-That vision inspired the Cinelli family, in 2002, to establish the nonprofit Spannocchia Foundation (now Friends of Spannocchia), with Erin Cinelli—one of Delfino’s great-granddaughters—as the director.
+That vision inspired the Cinelli family, in 2002, to establish the nonprofit Spannocchia Foundation (now Friends of Spannocchia), with Erin Cinellione of Delfino’s great-granddaughtersas the original director.
 The nonprofit, headquartered in Portland, Maine and funded by donations and membership fees, created a vehicle to expand the educational programming and the experience-based internship program.
+Since then, Friends of Spannocchia, in collaboration with many universities and other educational institutions, has exposed thousands of guests and hundreds of interns to the lessons of Italian culture, organic farming, and environmental responsibility.

 A blended community of American and Italian staff have built the estate into the international model for sustainability that it is today.